-- the amount of the initial measurement of lease liability - any lease payments made at or before the commencement date less any lease incentives received - any initial direct costs, and - restoration costs i) Extension and termination options
+- the amount of the initial measurement of lease liability - any lease payments made at or before the commencement date less any lease incentives received - · any initial direct costs, and - restoration costs

 Payments associated with short-term leases and leases of low-value assets are recognised on a straight-line basis as an expense in profit or loss.
 Short-term leases are leases with a lease term of 12 months or less.